 Any of these factors (or a combination of several) could prevent your compost from getting hot enough.
 Let’s go through them in order, starting with a pile that is too wet.

-Your Compost Pile is Too Wet
+Your Compost Pile Is Too Wet

 This encourages anaerobic bacteria (those that do not need oxygen) to grow.
-When these anaerobic bacteria digest the material in a compost pile, they produce methane (a greenhouse gas), which has a foul scent.
+When these anaerobic bacteria digest the material in a compost pile, they produce methane (a greenhouse gas), which has a foul odor.

 You can also feel your compost to tell if it is too wet.
 If you can easily squeeze water out of a handful your compost, then it is too wet.

-How to Dry Compost
+How To Dry Compost